 - Emergency Heat – This is when you turn on the secondary heat source.

-Emergency heat is a term we use to allow the homeowner to force the system into the electric heating mode if their heat pump system has failed or is not working correctly.
-This heater is the exact same heater as the auxiliary element only used in a different format.
-The heater is typically not designed to heat your home to 80 degrees, but only as a supplement heat source while in defrost or emergency back up in an event of the system failure.
+Emergency heat is a term we use for when the homeowner must force the system into the electric heating mode if their heat pump system has failed or is not working correctly.
+This heater is the exact same heater as the auxiliary element, only used in a different format.
+The heater is typically not designed to heat your home to 80 degrees, but only as a supplement heat source while the heat pump is in defrost mode or as an emergency backup in the event of a system failure.

 Auxiliary Heat’s Functions

-- The second function is when the outdoor system goes into defrost mood as stated above.
+- The second function is when the outdoor system goes into defrost mode, as stated above.

-When we come out to do our seventy-seven point checklist on your system, we’ll actually kick it into defrost mode to make sure it’s working.
+When we come out to do our 77-point checklist on your system, we’ll actually kick it into defrost mode to make sure it’s working.
 We basically freeze the system up and make the equipment work a little harder to make sure you’ll have heat when you need it.

-If you haven’t had that check done in awhile, give Scott’s One Hour Air Conditioning and Heating a call at 813-882-4776.
+If you haven’t had that check done in a while, give Scott’s One Hour Air Conditioning & Heating a call at 813-882-4776.